Risk Information

 This law aims to protect consumers by prohibiting unfair premiums and misleading representations in product and service transactions that could hinder consumers’ independent and rational choices.

-However, if a product or service purchased by a user is defective, or if false or misleading advertisements are issued by us or our partners, or if a regulatory body or consumer determines that an advertisement is inappropriate, we may face complaints, compensation claims, class actions, or administrative penalties such as surcharge orders.
-These situations may significantly impact our business operations and performance, or damage our corporate group’s credibility.
+However, if a product or service purchased by a user is defective, or if false or misleading advertisements are issued by the Company or its business partners, or if a regulatory body or consumer determines that an advertisement is inappropriate, the Group may face complaints, compensation claims, class actions, or administrative penalties such as surcharge orders.
+These situations may significantly impact the Group's business activities and financial performance, or damage the Group's social credibility.

 Potential Legal Actions

-Our Internet Infrastructure business provides a wide range of information, products, and services across all fields via the Internet, and stable service operations are essential.
-However, in the event of system failures caused by natural disasters, DDoS attacks by malicious third parties, unauthorized access to our facilities, or other incidents beyond our technical defense capabilities, there is a risk of significant damage to users or third parties.
+In the Group's Internet Infrastructure Business, a wide range of information, products, and services across all fields are provided via the Internet, and stable service operations are essential.
+However, in the event of system failures caused by natural disasters, DDoS attacks by malicious third parties, unauthorized access to the Company's facilities, or other incidents beyond foreseeable technical defense capabilities, there is a risk of significant damage to users or third parties.

-To address this, we have implemented measures such as uninterruptible power supplies, 24/365 system monitoring and customer support with backup systems, and security enhancements.
-We also include disclaimers in our service agreements.
-Nonetheless, lawsuits or compensation claims may still be filed against us by users or third parties.
+To address this, the Group has implemented measures such as uninterruptible power supplies, 24/365 system monitoring and customer support with backup systems, and security enhancements.
+The Group also includes disclaimers in its service agreements.
+Nonetheless, lawsuits or compensation claims may still be filed against the Group by users or third parties.

-In addition, recognizing the importance of intellectual property rights, our corporate group takes measures to protect IP and prevent infringement.
-However, there remains the possibility of lawsuits being filed against us by third parties claiming IP infringement and seeking damages or injunctions.
+In addition, recognizing the importance of intellectual property rights, the Group takes measures to protect IP and prevent infringement.
+However, there remains the possibility of lawsuits being filed against the Group by third parties claiming IP infringement and seeking damages or injunctions.

-If such lawsuits or legal actions occur, they may significantly affect our business operations and financial performance, and could harm our social credibility.
+If such lawsuits or legal actions occur, they may significantly affect the Group's business operations and financial performance, and could harm the Group's social credibility.

 Talent Acquisition and Development

-As our corporate group expands and the workload increases, we recognize that securing and developing talented personnel across all business areas is a critical management priority.
-To address this, we are actively strengthening our business planning and management structures, conducting proactive hiring, and focusing on enhancing organizational development and talent training through various educational programs.
+As the Group expands and the workload increases, the Group recognizes that securing and developing talented personnel across all business areas is a critical management priority.
+To address this, the Group is actively strengthening its business planning and management structures, conducting proactive hiring, and focusing on enhancing organizational development and talent training through various educational programs.

-However, if changes occur in the employment environment or labor supply and demand, we may need to revise existing business strategies, slow down the pace of business development, and diversify our recruitment methods, which could result in increased costs and may impact our corporate group’s business performance and financial condition.
+However, if changes occur in the employment environment or labor supply and demand, the Group may need to revise existing business strategies, slow down the pace of business development, and diversify its recruitment methods, which could result in increased costs and may impact the Group’s financial performance and financial position.

 New Business Development and Business Investment

-However, it is difficult to accurately predict the business conditions of the investment targets or the impact of new businesses on our corporate group.
-If, after the investment, unforeseen factors arise—such as the discovery of previously unidentified liabilities, the occurrence of contingent liabilities not detected during due diligence, or if investment activities or new businesses do not progress as planned—there is a risk that investment recovery may become difficult, which could have a significant impact on our corporate group’s business performance.
+However, it is difficult to accurately predict the business conditions of the investment targets or the impact of new businesses on the Group.
+If, after the investment, unforeseen factors arise—such as the discovery of previously unidentified liabilities, the occurrence of contingent liabilities not detected during due diligence, or if investment activities or new businesses do not progress as planned—there is a risk that investment recovery may become difficult, which could have a significant impact on the Group’s financial performance.

 Organizational Reform

-Our corporate group is committed to continuously reviewing the functions of existing organizations, while also implementing measures such as cost optimization and asset reduction.
-Depending on the progress of these initiatives, if significant temporary expenses arise due to the restructuring of existing organizations, businesses, or operations, it may impact our corporate group's business performance and financial condition.
+The Group is committed to continuously reviewing the functions of existing organizations, while also implementing measures such as cost optimization and asset reduction.
+Depending on the progress of these initiatives, if significant temporary expenses arise due to the restructuring of existing organizations, businesses, or operations, it may impact the Group's financial performance and financial position.